This post may contain affiliate links, where I earn from purchases at no extra cost to you. Thank you!

 There are many well known beaches in Australia, which are well worth visiting.
 Here is my list of some of the famous beaches in Australia.

-Made even more famous by the film Point Break, Bells Beach is next to Jan Juc in Victoria at the beginning of The Great Ocean Road, and holds an annual Rip Curl Pro world surf comp each Easter.
+Made even more famous by the film Point Break, one of the popular places to visit in Australia is Bells Beach, next to Jan Juc in Victoria at the beginning of The Great Ocean Road, and holds an annual Rip Curl Pro world surf comp each Easter.

 Surfers Paradise is the most popular and busiest beach on the Gold Coast.
 Broadbeach, Burleigh and Kirra are also some of the best beaches along the Gold Coast coastline.